-When it comes to online selling, people seem to always be looking for ecommerce sales conversion tips and ecommerce advertising tips.
+When it comes to online selling during the festive, people seem to always be looking for holiday ecommerce sales conversion tips and ecommerce advertising tips.

 Still, ecommerce sales tips related to logistics may be a much more important topic, says Rob Tillman, vice president of operations for Rakuten.

-In this webinar below, Tillman draws from his wealth of experience to help your ecommerce business face important challenges and avoid critical missteps.
+In this tips below, Tillman draws from his wealth of experience to help your ecommerce business face important challenges and avoid critical missteps.
 He also offers some holiday ecommerce sales and logistics tips.